TaylorGehrls22/saxophone_website/source/home_page/home.rst

 at Saxin' with Jackson.
 Please navigate around our website and feel free to contact us with any questions.

-Our company is commited to giving back to the communities that we provide our business in.
+Our company is committed to giving back to the communities that we provide our business in.
 On average, we give back about $1,000,000 per year of our revenue to help our community improve itself.